SR-CLD: Spatially Resolved Chord Length Distributions for Statistical Description and Visualization of Non-uniform Microstructures: Case studies

 \section{Case studies}

-We demonstrate the application of our methodology in two case studies: (i) synthetic polycrystalline microstructures and (ii) experimental two-phase microstructures.
+We demonstrate the application of our methodology in three case studies: (i) synthetic polycrystalline microstructures, (ii) microstructures from welding simulations, and (iii) experimental two-phase microstructures.
 The first case study serves as a proof of concept in which SR-CLD describes a known and intentionally created gradient in the grain size in synthetically generated polycrystals.
-The second case study analyzes non-uniform microstructures experimentally obtained in additively manufactured Ti alloys.
-Beyond these case studies, we present an additional application of SR-CLD for efficient and effective automated alignment of a large number of microstructure images.
+The second case study investigates SR-CLD description of highly non-uniform microstructures simulated for a pulsated weld pass.
+The third case study analyzes non-uniform microstructures experimentally obtained in additively manufactured Ti alloys.
+Computation and visualization of SR-CLDs follows the overall procedure described in \Cref{sec:srcld}, the details of data processing specific to each case study are given below.